openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-Note: the `nonce` and `aud` are set to the `nonce` of the request and the Client ID of the Verifier, respectively, in the same way as for the Verifier, Verifiable Presentations to prevent replay.
+Note: The `nonce` and `aud` are set to the `nonce` of the request and the Client ID of the Verifier, respectively, in the same way as for the Verifier, Verifiable Presentations to prevent replay.

 # IANA Considerations